 There are two major resurrections.
 The first will occur when the Lord returns.
 The second will take place at the time of the final judgment, at the conclusion of the thousand-year Kingdom Age (Millennium).

-Such is the first resurrection.
-It is the resurrection of the members of the Royal Priesthood who will, alongside Jesus Christ, govern the nations of the earth.
+That is the first resurrection.
+It is the resurrection of the members of the royal priesthood who will, alongside Jesus Christ, govern the nations of the earth.

 The first resurrection must be attained to.
 It is worth every effort we can make to be counted among the called, chosen, and faithful.
 The Apostle Paul made the first resurrection the goal of his discipleship.

-The worst part of the Lake of Fire is that the longer the individual is there, the more he or she will become part of Satan.
-The best part of being forever with the Lord Jesus is that we will become part of Him.
+The worst part of the Lake of Fire is that the longer the individual is there, the more he or she will become like Satan.
+The best part of being forever with the Lord Jesus is that we will become more and more like Him.

 We often hear that our goal as Christians is to escape Hell and go to Heaven when we die.
 Heaven is our home, it is proclaimed.
 But there is no scriptural basis whatever for this venerable tradition.